opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

 In Kochi, India, there are also more complex architectures but in fewer numbers.
 In this case, there are also many single-family homes that have been traced with imprecision.
 However, the number of buildings reported in irregular form does not exceed 7%.

 The Project 4975 (Ndorwa County, Uganda) is particularly noteworthy with more than 16,600 irregular shapes out of 28,000 buildings (ratio of 60.6%), and an error rate of 2.2% (superimposed buildings and invalid polygons) compared to the total buildings in the area covered.
-In fact, this one project account for only 7,1% of buildings traced for the 25 projects but 48.6% of Flagged buildings for evaluation.
+In fact, this one project account for only 7,1% of buildings traced for the 25 projects but 48.6% of Alerts for buildings to revise.
 This project terminated at mid-august has not yet been validated and the analysis of the mapping of the area shows sketchy mapping (see maps by contributor in Table 3).
 Project 4966 (Bwamba County, Uganda), although similar, has very different results with a reporting rate of only 2.8%.

 Figure 4 shows the OSM profile, on August 30, 2018, for the buildings in the area covered by Project 4965.
 This shows that few buildings had been added in the area before this project.
 The map was practically white and the contributors quickly covered the area with two days of intensive participation and the addition of a multitude of errors.
 As of August 30, these errors were still visible and there is a high risk that the errors will not be corrected with the small number of contributors in African countries.
 Experienced contributors can add buildings very quickly when an area is white.
 But are very reluctant to correct errors such as we now see on the map.
 Many buildings can be traced for the same time as it takes to mask the data layer, retrace and then perform manipulations to correct the geometry of an existing building.